Personal Learning Plan Builder

 Rules:

-- Prefer outputs over passive reading.
+- Prefer active practice and outputs over passive reading.

-- Include one reflection question per week.
+- Include one short reflection question per week.

 When to Use